 Type RO 7000

+Runout quantifies a shaft radial or axial difference between ideal and actual surfaces or lengths.
+Runout will be checked during manufacturing or repair of a rotating shaft.
 Hofmann’s Portable Runout Inspection System RO 7000 provides a solution to measure radial and axial runout of rotors and other cylindrical parts in multiple axial planes.
-During a measurement a rotor will be supported for example in a lathe, in V-blocks or on rollers.
+During a measurement, a rotor will be supported for example in a lathe, in V-blocks or on rollers.
 Rotors may be rotated by a motorized drive or manually.
-The system consists of a measuring controller to be hooked-up to a PC, a sensor set and the measuring software Orbistar 2.
+The system consists of a measuring controller to be hooked-up to a PC, a sensor set and the measuring software Orbistar.

-Orbistar 2 helps to setup a specific measuring task, acquires and displays the measuring data, provides tools for data analysis and generates reports.
-This software can also compensate for systematic measuring errors of typical rotor bearings like V-blocks and for the shaft movement using a reference sensor.
+Orbistar helps to setup a specific measuring task, acquires and displays the measuring data, provides tools for data analysis and generates complete reports.
+At the same time the software compensates for the common influence of the shaft axis movement on the measurement.
+Therefore, special data evaluation algorithms and the use of reference sensors are key.
+This yields results which are comparable across different measuring devices.

-Runout will be measured using proximity sensors which provide adaptors with interfaces to standard magnetic bases.
-The angular position will be captured with an encoder wheel which is driven by the rotor surface or by a speed sensor.
+Runout will be measured using proximity sensors which are supplied with brackets that interface to standard magnetic bases.
+The angular position will be captured with an encoder wheel, which is driven by the rotor surface, or using a speed sensor.